 Table 8 presents the mediation analysis examining the role of cultural intelligence in the relationship between work well-being and teaching competence among high school Mathematics teachers.
 The results show that work well-being significantly influences cultural intelligence, with a regression coefficient of 0.80 (P < 0.05), indicating that a one standard deviation increase in work well-being corresponds to a 0.80 increase in cultural intelligence.
 In turn, cultural intelligence significantly affects teaching competence, with a regression coefficient of 0.24 (P < 0.05), suggesting that higher levels of cultural intelligence are associated with improved teaching competence.

 These findings are consistent with those of Li and Middlemiss (2022), Yang and Chang (2022), and Yeşil (2022), who emphasized the positive impact of cultural intelligence on well-being.
-Yari et al. (2020) highlighted that culturally intelligent teachers are more adept at navigating cross-cultural environments, fostering stronger professional relationships and promoting a healthier workplace atmosphere.
+Yari et al. (2020) highlighted that culturally intelligent teachers are more adept at navigating cross-cultural environments, fostering stronger professional relationships, and promoting a healthier workplace atmosphere.
 Similarly, Peköz and Gürşimşek (2020) found that increased cultural intelligence enhances teachers’ adaptability and instructional effectiveness in diverse classroom settings.

-Moreover, the total effect which is the sum of both direct and indirect effects has a regression coefficient of 0.71, with an indirect effect of 0.19.
+Moreover, the total effect, which is the sum of both direct and indirect effects, has a regression coefficient of 0.71, with an indirect effect of 0.19.
 The ratio index, calculated by dividing the indirect effect by the total effect (0.19 ÷ 0.71), is 26.76%.
 This indicates that approximately 26.76% of the total effect of work well-being (IV) on teaching competence (DV) is mediated through cultural intelligence (MV), while the remaining 73.24% of the total effect is the direct effect of work well-being (IV) on the teaching competence (DV) of high school Mathematics teachers.

 These results confirm that while work well-being directly enhances teaching competence, a meaningful portion of its impact operates through the development of cultural intelligence.